 Serving Suggestions

-💡 Leftover Tip: Leftover Mediterranean salmon is delicious served cold the next day.
-Flake it over a Greek-style salad, toss it into a grain bowl, or pair it with this Lemon Orzo Salad with Feta for a quick and flavorful next-day lunch—no reheating needed.
+💡 Leftover Tip: Leftover Mediterranean salmon is delicious when served cold the next day.
+Flake it over a Greek-style salad, toss it into a grain bowl, or pair it with this Lemon Orzo Salad with Feta for a quick and flavorful next-day lunch-no reheating needed.

 Storage & Reheating